-Business intelligence tools allow the right information to be conveyed to the right people in a way that supports better decision-making.
+Business intelligence (BI) tools allow the right information to be conveyed to the right people in a way that supports better decision-making.
 There is a wide variety of business intelligence tools that cater to the needs of multiple decision makers in any organization.
-They’ve each been crafted to help take data sets and help companies make better decisions.

-People in all functions and levels of an organization are now using BI tools to understand data.
-This creates a need for different types of business intelligence tools because a C-level executive will require different information than an analyst or a manager in the same company.
-As a result, there are hundreds of BI tools to choose from based on your needs.
-We have selected an exceptional few to share with you and categorized them based on your organization’s end goal with your business data.
+People in all functions and levels of a business are now using BI tools to understand data.
+This creates a need for various types of tools because a C-level executive will require different information than an analyst or a manager.
+As a result, there are hundreds of BI products to choose from based on your needs.
+We have selected an exceptional few to share with you; we’ve categorized them based on your organization’s end goal with its business data.
 Many of them are sold in SaaS format instead of as on-premise software, which will allow you to experiment with as many as you’d like rapidly.

-The right BI tool, after all, can help you share insights effectively across the entire organization, even with large data sets of internal data.
-Powerful business intelligence can provide your company with a lasting competitive advantage that ensures you triumph in your industry: it can offer exponential return on investment.
+The right BI tool, after all, can help you share insights effectively across the entire organization, even with large sets of internal data.
+Powerful business intelligence can provide your company with a lasting competitive advantage that ensures you triumph in your industry—it can offer an exponential return on investment.
 This list of exceptional business intelligence tools is our attempted contribution to that success.

 Reporting and dashboards

-- Sisense: SiSense is a business intelligence tool for data preparation, analysis and visualization.
-It allows you to manage complex data models with a simple user interface making it easy for anyone and everyone to get onboard with the software fast.
-SiSense caters to a number of different industries and data types including finance (with many use cases with financial data) and government and offers annual licensing for scalability.
+- SiSense: SiSense is a business intelligence tool for data preparation, analysis, and visualization.
+It allows you to manage complex data models with a simple user interface, making it easy for everyone to get on board with the software fast.
+SiSense caters to a number of different industries and data types, including finance (with many use cases with financial data) and government and offers annual licensing for scalability.

-- Zoho Reports: Zoho Reports is specifically geared towards online reporting.
+- Zoho Reports: Zoho Reports is specifically geared toward online reporting.
 This tool helps businesses connect to any data source in the cloud or in-house and visually analyzes the data to build reports and view dashboards.
-Their pricing model is pay as you go which allows for low commitment month-to-month or year-to-year payments.
-Since Zoho owns a number of business apps, you can easily add-on any extra features you may need.
+Their pricing model is pay-as-you-go, which allows for month-to-month or year-to-year payments.
+Since Zoho owns a number of business apps, you can easily add on any extra features you may need.

-- Business Intelligence and Reporting Tools (BIRT): BIRT is an open-source platform in the Eclipse Foundation powered by OpenText, Innovent Solutions and IBM.
-With this popular tool, you can create data visualizations and reports which can then be embedded into the rich client platform (RCP) and web applications.
+- Business Intelligence and Reporting Tools (BIRT): BIRT is an open-source platform from the Eclipse Foundation powered by OpenText, Innovent Solutions, and IBM.
+With this popular tool, you can create data visualizations and reports, which can then be embedded into the rich client platform (RCP) and web applications.

 - QlikView: QlikView is part of the Qlik portfolio of business intelligence apps.
 It provides guided analysis paths which allow you to discover trends in the data and make more meaningful decisions.
 You can develop customized apps with the tool and easily integrate with other business applications as well.

-- Domo: Domo is a customizable platform for data visualization, dashboards and reporting.
+- Domo: Domo is a customizable platform for data visualization, dashboards, and reporting.
 It is easy to comprehend, making it a tool that can be used by employees in all business functions.
-Domo also has a number of industry-specific solutions including solutions for education, healthcare and professional services.
+Domo also has a number of industry-specific solutions that include education, healthcare, and professional services.